Still…

 Playtests

-This game was one that specifically benefited even more from playtesting, since we used a questionnaire to gather feedback, we were able to gauge the difficulty of the game and also see how clear and open-ended our narrative experience was felt by players.
+Through the use of questionnaires, we were able to gauge the difficulty of the game and also see how clear and open-ended our narrative experience was felt by players.
 These ultimately help us make better improvements and adjustments to the narrative interpretation and design of the project.